 Here are a few ways you can help our causes:

+Turn up the heat again!
 Two State Senators from SW Michigan want to lead our state back to the fossil fuel industry’s 20th century heyday.
-Visit our “Contact Your Senator” page for information on this retrograde energy package – including your representative’s mailing address, email address, phone and fax numbers.
+Visit our “Contact Your State Representative” page for information on this retrograde energy package – including your representative’s mailing address, email address, phone and fax numbers.

 Tell Michigan officials: Shut down Line 5!